Meet Our Lead Instructors

 Jennifer Keating – Artistic and Executive Director

-She is grateful to her three kids for being patient with her as she has moments of ‘creative outbursts’ from time to time at home, resulting in a half-hour choreography lesson or script-writing session, or some other dramatic endeavor 🙂 Her children are only happy to take part in these moments, and are budding performers themselves.
+Jennifer has three children, two of which have been homeschooled their entire lives.
+She is grateful to them for being patient with her as she has moments of ‘creative outbursts’ at home, resulting in a half-hour choreography lesson or script-writing session, or some other dramatic endeavor 🙂 Her children are only happy to take part in these moments, and are budding performers themselves, active at illuminate as interns, outreach team members, and performers.

 Melissa Lamb – Stage Manager and Tech Dept. Instructor